• Skip to main content

 • Guinness Beer is one of a kind and there are no substitutions.
 If you prefer not to add the beef, offset with 3 extra cups of beef stock instead.

 • By letting your beef stew simmer all day, you are guaranteed tender chunks of meat.
-Stop lifting the lid, let the stew do it’s job!
+Stop lifting the slow cooker lid, let the stew do it’s job!

-• Cook this Irish stew in either a large stock pot or move it to your slow cooker.
+• Cook this Irish stew in either a slow cooker or a large stock pot.
 Either work perfectly for this recipe.

 • Potatoes are personal .. use whatever potatoes you like in this recipe.
 I prefer Yukon gold potatoes.